mprestin77/showlimits/README.md

 Setup connectivity using Instance Principal Authentication (to execute the script from an OCI instance)
 ```
-1.Login to your OCI Cloud consoleLogin to your OCI Cloud console
+1. Login to your OCI Cloud console
 2. Create new Dynamic Group : DynShowLimitsGroup
    Obtain Compute OCID and add rule - any {ALL {instance.id = 'ocid1.instance.oc1.xxxxxxxxxx'}}
 3. Create new Policy: DynShowLimitsGroup with Statements: